lucasdurand/network-graph-tutorial/Part 0 - The Data/README.md

     * Executives in headquarters location (with exceptions)
     * *Managers* should all be `"Full Time"`
 * Merge logic back into `Faker` so that we can keep track of things like unique values and simplify the interface
 * What other kinds of organizations can we model?
+Store each set of generators as a separate `Faker` locale